bmellis55/college-success-tips/README.md

 - Keep your notes and materials organized by class.
 - Check your syllabus often for important deadlines.
 - Stay ahead on assignments to avoid last-minute stress.

+## Additional Tips
+- Take advantage of campus resources like tutoring centers and advising.
+CAE Center of Academic Excellence
+- Stay connected with classmates to share notes and support each other.
+- Maintain a healthy balance between school, work, and personal life.

+## Conclusion
+Success in college comes from consistency, organization, and using the resources available to you.
+By applying these tips, students can improve their academic performance and overall experience.